lukesmoljak/PictureInPictureKotlin-Demo/PictureInPictureKotlin/diary.md

 Given 12 hours and 34 minutes and 3 and a half hundredths have passed, When started timer, Then display correct time format This one was fairly easy, just add expected values to the mock and verify output.

+# Task 3 - New feature

+When you move from MainActivity to MovieActivity, the timer stops and is restarted when you return to the activity again.
+Instead of that, we would like for the timer to continue running, even if you switch between screens.
+The only time the timer should stop is if the user taps on the pause icon in MainActivity.

+If you would like to add any UX variations on this, feel free to get creative as you want, just ensure that you maintain the timer across navigation between activites.

+We are looking for an implementation of some kind of repository where this state will be stored and how it is plugged into the rest of the app.
+Also the integration with the current app to make this work will be reviewed.

+### Task 3 - Solution Diary
+- Initial thoughts are there are multiple ways to handle this.
+1 - You could use some kind of shared view model to share between the two activities, however I am not a fan of this approach at all as shared view models are often misused and end up causing problems long term.
+2 - Use a singleton repository that holds onto the value as it is updated in a map within the constructor and have it update when certain ui events occur, such as navigation.
+This could be connected with a UseCase and/or Manager class in the domain layer.
+3 - Use a repository that isn't a singleton and save value on certain ui events in a mechanism like SharedPreferences or a database.
+This could also be connected with a UseCase and/or Manager class in the domain layer like #2.
+4 - Use a delegate interface/impl for the view model, it could be scoped potentially or a singleton.
+For this I'd use a singleton.
+- Decided to go for #4.
+The issue I have with #2 and #3 is that awaitFrame() is really an Android specific functionality and in my opinion is presentation layer logic. #3 also wouldn't work because of how many transactions would need to occur to track the timing.
+If we want to have the functionality continue through multiple views, a view model delegate to me seems like the best solution.
+- To begin I updated packages to reflect Clean Architecture layers.
+Moved classes into relevant sections.
+Slices are not how I would setup a real project, but for this it'll do.
+- Create interface and Impl and move across functionality from MainViewModel to TimerViewModelDelegateImpl
+- Update AppModule to inject the delegate and move the previous imports over to the delegate
+- This has now broken our MainViewModelTest from Task1.
+Let's refactor our code test class to be for TimerViewModelDelegateImpl.
+This was an easy fix, move class to new package, update class name, update Type for sut and modify setUp to instantiate the correct new class.
+Run tests, all pass.
+- Test app to see if this works... start timer and click media session button... press back and crash.
+- Roll back to initial repo.
+Same behaviour occurs, back navigation is broken in this sample so this is not a new issue.
+Will navigate only going through buttons.
+- Tested using buttons only, it seems that the ViewModels are creating new instances of the singleton, this is unexpected.
+Verified by logging hashCode.
+- Went back to AppModule and realised that I had referenced it with factory rather than single.
+Retested and now it works.
+- Added some text views in MovieActivity to display values and set styles to match AppCompat themes.
+- If I had more time for this feature, I would investigate the implementation of a solution for process death by running adb shell kill <pid> and save the time value to savedStateHandle in the viewmodel.